 Mangroves and People

-Mikoko Pamoja won the UNDP Equator Prize in 2017, a testament to the work and dedication that our local teams and the beneficial villages have upheld over the past 5 years.
+Mikoko Pamoja won the UNDP Equator Prize in 2017, a testament to the hard work and dedication of our local teams and the beneficial villages over the past 5 years.

 Through this award, our combined efforts were recognised by the Leonard DiCaprio Foundation, who have since granted us $50,000 in seed funding to scale this project to the Vanga mangrove coastal zone.

 The Vanga mangrove reserve sits on the Kenyan and Tanzanian border, and is a result of and testament to the success of Mikoko Pamoja.

 Building on the success of the world’s first mangrove carbon offsetting project, Vanga is taking Mikoko Pamoja and scaling it to a forest four times the size.
 That means more carbon locked in, more nature conserved and more communities advanced.